 Turkey Cutlets in Mushroom Sauce

-Turkey is a popular dish for fall and winter, and especially around the holidays.
-And turkey is also a good source of protein, choline, zinc, and B vitamins.1 But instead of cooking a whole bird, you can try this recipe for turkey cutlets in a savory mushroom sauce from keyingredient.com: https://www.keyingredient.com/recipes/2190345036/turkey-cutlets-with-mushroom-sauce/.
+Turkey is a popular dish for fall and winter.
+Turkey is also a good source of protein, choline, zinc, and B vitamins.1 But instead of cooking a whole bird, you can try this recipe for turkey cutlets in a savory mushroom sauce from keyingredient.com: https://www.keyingredient.com/recipes/2190345036/turkey-cutlets-with-mushroom-sauce/.

 Cheesy Brussels Sprouts Bake

 Brussels sprouts are a versatile winter veggie that can be roasted, steamed, baked, or sautéed.
 They contain folate (an essential nutrient during pregnancy), vitamin C, fiber, and vitamin K.2 This recipe from delish.com features Brussels sprouts baked in a cheesy sauce with white cheddar and Gruyere cheeses, bacon, cream, cayenne pepper, salt, butter, and shallots.
 You can customize the dish to your tastes or nutritional needs (leave out the bacon to reduce the sodium and fat content.)
 Link: https://www.delish.com/holiday-recipes/thanksgiving/recipes/a44632/cheesy-brussels-sprout-casserole-recipe/